 Older (and braver!) kids may enjoy a cemetery tour, where they can hear some of New Orleans’ famous spooky stories and see the above-ground graves.
 St. Louis Cemetery No. 1 and Lafayette Cemetery are typically the most popular for tours.

-If your kids want to learn about the history of Mardi Gras in New Orleans, sign up for a tour at Mardi Gras World.
-Here, your family will learn about the historical traditions behind the celebration and gain an appreciation for the artists and architects who build the breathtaking floats.
+If your babe want to learn about the history of Mardi Gras in New Orleans, sign up for a tour at Mardi Gras World.
+Here, you’ll learn about the historical traditions behind the celebration and gain an appreciation for the artists and architects who build the breathtaking floats.

 No matter your interests, New Orleans has options when it comes to exploring with kids.
 From our renowned food and music to our world-class museums and wildlife institutions, kids can have it all in the Crescent City.